The Martial Compendium 5E

 You evade attacks through spectacular movement, before striking back with graceful brutality.
 At 3rd level, you gain the following benefits:

-• You learn a Stance of your choice.
+• You learn a Fighting Style of your choice.

-• When you enter or switch Stances, your attacks deal bonus damage equal to your Charisma modifier until the start of your next round.
+• As long as you adopt a Fighting Style, your attacks deal bonus damage equal to your Charisma modifier.

-• While in a Stance, you can use your Charisma modifier in place of your Dexterity modifier for determining AC.
+• You may use your Charisma modifier in place of your Dexterity modifier for determining AC.

 Glory and Renown